 If you are a defined benefit member, this early release payment may not be available from your Group Super defined benefit account.
 You can call our defined benefit helpline on 1800 135 970 to find out more.

-Members can pre-register interest now in their myGov account.
+Members can apply through their myGov account.
 Members do not apply through their super fund.
 The ATO assess eligibility and makes a determination.
 Members can lodge an application by one of the two ways:

 The application requires the member to certify that they are eligible; to provide bank account details for payment purposes; and to authorise the ATO to provide these bank details to the super fund.